itsxwang/software-development/Programming/JavaScript/JSInDeep/event_loop_js.md

 - [But what if we have to wait for something?
 Answer is Web APIs](https://youtu.be/8zKuNo4ay8E?si=Q0WJJFyDB7ajae3e&t=227)
     - [What is global object(**window**)?](https://youtu.be/8zKuNo4ay8E?si=_HRPlTzEHBUIndTX&t=597)
     - Basically global object gives us access to browser APIs and Node.js APIs inside JS code.
-Browser kind of wrap all superpowers (like setTimeout, setInterval, etc) in global object
+Browser kind of wrap all superpowers (like setTimeout, setInterval, etc) in global object.